Commercial vehicle accidents

 The Common Types and Causes of Truck Accidents

-One out of every eight fatal auto injuries involves a truck.
+One out of every eight fatal auto injuries involves a commercial vehicle.
 Even though the roads are primarily occupied by small passenger vehicles (trucks only comprise three percent of vehicles on the road) the injuries that result from truck accidents are generally more serious.
 Read about the common causes of truck accidents, and learn how injured victims may be eligible for financial compensation for their medical costs.
-Victims of truck accidents can contact Orange County attorney Jeff Roberts of The Roberts Law Firm to learn how he can help them protect their rights.
+Victims of truck accidents can contact Orange County attorneys Jeff Roberts and Michael Jeandron to learn how he can help them protect their rights.

 Here are some interesting facts that help explain why truck accidents are more serious:

 - According to the Federal Motor Vehicle Safety Standards, passenger vehicles are designed to encounter like size vehicles not larger trucks.

 - A truck traveling 70 mph has twice as much energy as one traveling 50 mph.